cconrad/cconrad.github.io/content/blog/2013-12-10-restarting-spideroak-after-switching-networks.md

 comments: true
 date: 2013-12-10 13:07:15 +01:00
 date_gmt: 2013-12-10 12:07:15 +0000
-excerpt: "<p>When disconnecting from a network and reconnecting later, SpiderOak always stays \"disconnected\" here and doesn't backup any more files.
-Here's a simple script I run in that case:</p>\r\n"
+excerpt: "When disconnecting from a network and reconnecting later, SpiderOak always stays \"disconnected\" here and doesn't backup any more files.
+Here's a simple script I run in that case:"
 header: false
 published: true
 sidebar: left